Intervention/docs/imagehash/beta/api/analyzer.md

 sort: 0
 ---

-You can use the the `Image::analyze()` method to integrate hashing into an existing Intervention Image processing pipelin or use the `ImageHasher` class as a [standalone hasher](/beta/api/hasher).
+You can use the `Image::analyze()` method to integrate hashing into an existing Intervention Image processing pipeline or use the `ImageHasher` class as a [standalone hasher](/beta/api/hasher).

 ## Image Analyzer Method